Jaylen Brown NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Jaylen Brown included, will be in action at 7:30 PM on Tuesday against the Philadelphia 76ers in the 2023 NBA Playoffs.
+The Boston Celtics, Jaylen Brown included, match up versus the Philadelphia 76ers at 7:30 PM ET on Thursday in the 2023 NBA Playoffs.

-Below, we break down Brown's stats and trends to help you find the best prop bets.
+Let's look at Brown's prop bets, and some stats and trends to help you select good wagers.

 Jaylen Brown Prop Bets vs. the 76ers